 The research also demonstrated that exercise benefits patient body composition, or percentage of body fat, and eases symptoms other than fatigue, such as pain, nausea and vomiting.
 In addition, the scientists detected modest improvements in quality of life, mood and level of fatigue after exercise.

-"All patients should speak with their doctors before implementing any exercise regimen with ," Conn said.
+"All patients should speak with their doctors before implementing any exercise regimen with cancer treatment," Conn said.
 "Many patients over the age of 50 have other chronic illnesses, such as high blood pressure or diabetes, which must be taken into consideration."

 The study was published in the July issue of Supportive Care in Cancer.
 Conn's research is one component of the Sinclair School of Nursing research on chronic illness, an effort funded by a National Institutes of Health $800,000 grant.
 Conn recommends that future studies on exercise intervention and cancer treatment use a standardized exercise program to produce comparable results.